-I’ve noticed this myself, and seen countless reviews online that confirm it as well.
+I’ve noticed this myself, and seen countless reviews and comments online that confirm it as well.
 For a lot of models, the maximum speed will suffer when the lights are turned on.
 This is true even for cars, as lights are one of the biggest consumers of batteries, and cars usually have even bigger batteries.

 Now, a warning: safety must come first!
-If you’re driving at night, especially in areas that are not well lit, don’t turn off your light.
+If you’re driving at night, especially in areas that are not well lit, don’t turn off your lights.
 Those few extra kilometers per hour are not worth risking your safety.

 4. Reduce the load (risk-free)